Alvor1991/PP4-Physio/README.md

   * Orthotics
   * Health Coaching

-The `Appointment` model facilitates the scheduling and management of therapy sessions, allowing clients to book treatments at their convenience.
+The `Appointment` model facilitates the scheduling & management of therapy sessions, allowing clients to book treatments at convenience.

 ### Skeleton